trooperandz/Hangman-Game/README.md

  * The program utilizes Bootstrap modals for game start and for game won/lost events.

- * The player gets fade in/ fade out text feedback for correct, incorrect & already guessed letters
+ * The player gets fade in/ fade out text feedback for correct, incorrect & already guessed letters.